racinmat/GTAVisionExport-postprocessing/README.md

 The run parameter is run_id of snapshots.
 This can not be run on Windows, because it uses libtiff library, which works only on linux.
 It stores calculated stencils as zipped numpy array, for loading, see `show_driving_in_the_matrix_stencil.ipynb`.

+Note: pausing game has significant impact on timeofday flow, it looks like during clasic 4camera data gathering, timeofday changing is 10 times slower.